Life Begins at Eight-Thirty: Production notes

 The working title of this film was The Light of Heart.
 F. Scott Fitzgerald worked on the picture's screenplay.
 The extent of his contribution to the completed film has not been determined, however.
 Life Begins at Eight-Thirty was the last motion picture writing assignment for Fitzgerald, who died in December 1940.

 The production ran from late July through late August 1942.
 Added scenes and retakes began 4 September 1942.

 Williams' play was also the basis of a 1962 West German film entitled Life Begins at Eight, which was directed by Michael Kehlmann and starred O. E. Hasse and Johanna Matz.

+Reception

+In a review upon release of the film, Bosley Crowther of The New York Times called the film "soft-hearted, sweetly sentimental, and occasionally jocular."
+He praised Woolley extensively, "for the spark of his personality is enough to lighten any film he plays."